uncia-dev/ComplexHTML-XBlock/README.md

 TODO / Plans:

-add preview pane in studio
+[X] add preview pane in studio

-Add notes regarding recorded interactions
+[ ] try to rename element to xblock_element in JS files [ ] Add notes regarding recorded interactions

-add next, previous fields
+Adaptive Learning Stuff:

-url to an index / table of content file, or browse the database for the course structure
+[ ] add next, previous slide fields

-rename element to xblock_element in JS files
+[ ] add prev/next buttons at the bottom of the slides [ ] url to an index / table of content file, or browse the database for the course structure